 To get ready for the lidar operation, please connect the lidar to the computer as shown in figure 3.1.
+Please remove the protective film on the optical window before use.

 Figure 3.1 Connecting Lidar and Computer

 Note: Under any circumstances, it is forbidden to plug and unplug the aviation terminal with power on.
 When plugging and unplugging the GPS module from the GPS port of the interface box, or connecting or disconnecting the signal from the GPS pin of the cable, please make sure that the lidar is powered off.